-- In two-arm NAT mode the load balancer translates all requests from the external virtual server to the internal real servers - It is a good idea to use eth1 as your external network and eth0 as internal, otherwise you will need to change the autonat setting in Edit Configuration > Global Settings - The real servers must have their default gateway configured to point at the load balancer - Real servers are automatically given access to the Internet through the load balancer (autonat) - If you want real servers to be accessible on their own IP address for non-load balanced services, e.g. SMTP, you will need to set up individual SNAT and DNAT firewall script rules for each real server - Please refer to Advanced NAT in section E for more details on these two issues
+- In two-arm NAT mode the load balancer translates all requests from the external virtual server to the internal real servers - It is a good idea to use eth1 as your external network and eth0 as internal, otherwise you will need to change the autonat setting in Edit Configuration > Global Settings - The real servers must have their default gateway configured to point at a floating IP the load balancer - Real servers are automatically given access to the Internet through the load balancer (via autonat) - Administration of the load balancers is via any active IP address - If you want real servers to be accessible on their own IP address for non-load balanced services, e.g. SMTP, you will need to set up individual SNAT and DNAT firewall script rules for each real server.
+Please refer to Advanced NAT Considerations in section E of the administration manual for more details on this